TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 6 - Other Metrics/2.6.2-vmkernel/_index.md

 There are two types of counters here: reservation and actual consumption.

-What you’re interested is the actual utilization, unless you use a lot of reservation in your cluster.
+What you're interested is the actual utilization, unless you use a lot of reservation in your cluster.
 We discussed earlier that reservation will directly impact your ability to overcommit.

 All these counters are grouped by their respective resource pool, because each process running on ESXi belongs to one these four **top-level** resource pools:
 - System (host/system resource pool)